SE701-T1/frontend/CONTRIBUTING.md

 Insert pr request template here.
 Pull requests should be created to merge all changes.
 Other team members will review the proposed code and suggest changes as required.
 Discussions about the code should be kept to the relevant issue/PR so that all team members can see and benefit from it.

 ## Code review process
 Team members in the relevant sub-team will review the code submitted for PR.
 Team members will review code for readability, style, bugs, test coverage and completion of acceptance criteria.
+The reviwers should also make ensure that the application works as expected, all prevoius tests pass, and new features have associated unit tests.

 ## Code, commit message and branch name conventions
 (When linting and formatting is finalised add details here)

+## Owners
+[insert links to owners files] The different parts of the project are owned by different contributors.
+The owners of each sub-team should review PR's related to their area of the project.